Feerojkumar/ArthrexAR_Assignment/README.md

 GIve the name to the added image to sparrow.
 And specify the physical size and check the keep the texture at run time.
 ![image](https://github.com/Feerojkumar/ArthrexAR_Assignment/assets/140662095/353b9dc5-2591-4165-8fb4-0fa2134bb1f4)

-## Approach - Project interactive art with particles which inherit image characteristics.
+## Project interactive art with particles which inherit image characteristics - Approach

 There are various approaches we can follow in order to create the particles which inherit image charachterstics.
 For Example, create particles using below techniques and reuse that as a prefab.